html5-ia/html5-ia/ch9/readme.txt

 3. Navigate to root->index.html and run the file.
 All should work as expected (Chrome recommended).

 NOTE: If you aren't seeing any WebGL in Chrome try another computer with a better graphics card.
-Reason being graphics cards released in the past couple years are only capable of supporting it.
+Reason being graphics cards released in the past couple years are the only GPUs with the necessary drivers.